 Real Madrid 0-1 Barcelona – 2019

-Brought in to stabilise the ship midway through the 2018/19 season, Solari’s Clásico debut wasn’t that bad really as an outmatched Real Madrid battled hard against a Barcelona running away with the title.
+Brought in to steady the ship midway through the 2018/19 season, Solari’s Clásico debut wasn’t that bad, really, as an outmatched Real Madrid battled hard against a Barcelona running away with the title.
 Los Blancos contained their attacking threats for the most part and only succumbed to a superb finish from Ivan Rakitic.

 Barcelona 2-1 Real Madrid – 2013

-Ancelotti went on to win the fabled Decima in his first season in charge, but he was a Clásico dud.
-He fell in his first game on Tata Martino’s debut and even lost the return 3-4 at the Santiago Bernabeu, making him the only manager on this list to lose both Clásicos.
+Ancelotti went on to win the fabled Decima in his first season in charge, but he was a bit of a Clásico dud during his first spell with Real Madrid.
+He fell in his first game on Tata Martino’s debut and even lost the return 3-4 at the Santiago Bernabeu.
+He lost three of his five Clásico showdowns during this period.
+That said, all was forgiven when Real Madrid beat Barcelona in the Gareth Bale Copa del Rey final in 2014.

 Real Madrid 3-1 Barcelona – 2014

 Luis Enrique’s tenure as Barcelona coach coincides with the reign of the deadly MSN trident.
-How amusing, then, that his Clásico debut was the first time all three men played together and it ended in defeat as Madrid ate an early goal (from Neymar, set-up by Suárez) and then picked the Blaugrana apart.
-The season ended with a treble for Lucho, but it began on rockier form.
+How amusing, then, that his Clásico debut was the first time all three men played together, and it ended in defeat as Madrid ate an early goal (from Neymar, set up by Suárez) and then picked the Blaugrana apart.
+The season ended with a treble for Lucho, but it began on rockier ground.

 Barcelona 1-3 Real Madrid – 2017